Materials-Consortia/OPTIMADE/optimade.rst

 Furthermore, the addition of new keys in key-value-formatted responses of the OPTIMADE API are not regarded as "backwards incompatible API changes."
 Hence, a client MUST disregard unrecognized keys when interpreting responses (but MAY issue warnings about them).
 On the other hand, a change of the OPTIMADE standard that fundamentally alters the interpretation of a response due to the presence of a new key will be regarded as a "backwards incompatible API change" since a client interpreting the response according to a prior version of the standard would misinterpret that response.

+Working copies distributed as part of the development of the standard are marked with the version number for the release they are based on with an additional "~develop" suffix.
+These "versions" do not refer to a single specific instance of the text (i.e., the same "~develop" version string is retained until a release), nor is it clear to what degree they contain backwards incompatible API changes.
+Hence, the suffix is intentionally designed to make these version strings not to conform with semantic versioning to prevent incorrect comparisons to released versions using the scheme prescribed by semantic versioning.
+Version strings with a "~develop" suffix MAY be used by implementations during testing.
+However, a client that encounter them unexpectedly SHOULD NOT make any assumptions about the level of API compatibility.

 In conclusion, the versioning policy of this standard is designed to allow clients using the OPTIMADE API according to a specific version of the standard to assume compatibility with servers implementing any future version of the standard sharing the same MAJOR version number.